lailaaaed03/kotlin-web-site/docs/topics/tour/kotlin-tour-functions.md

 For example: `(String) -> String`

-This is what a lambda expression looks like if we define the function type for `upperCase`:
+This is what a lambda expression looks like if function type for `upperCase` is defined:

 ```kotlin
 val upperCase: (String) -> String = { string -> string.uppercase() }